YolandaXiao/AZtools/README.md

 3. JSON response will appear in browser

-## Creating an executable JAR

-$ cd web_service/
-$ mvn compile assembly:single

 ## REST service

-Another possibility is to POST to `localhost:8080/` with a PDF (parameter name "file")
+Another possibility is to POST to `/` with a PDF (parameter name "file")

 HTTP Response will contain JSON output of main metadata fields.